adur1990/Pass-for-macOS/.github/CONTRIBUTING.md

 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**
 * **Include screenshots and animated GIFs** which show you following the described steps and clearly demonstrate the problem.
-* **If you're reporting that Passafari crashed**, include a crash report with a stack trace from the `Console.app` under "Diagnostic and usage information" > "User diagnostic reports".
+* **If you're reporting that Pass for macOS crashed**, include a crash report with a stack trace from the `Console.app` under "Diagnostic and usage information" > "User diagnostic reports".

 Provide more context by answering these questions:

-* **Did the problem start happening recently** (e.g. after updating to a new version of Passafari) or was this always a problem?
+* **Did the problem start happening recently** (e.g. after updating to a new version of Pass for macOS) or was this always a problem?
-* If the problem started happening recently, **can you reproduce the problem in an older version of Passafari?** What's the most recent version in which the problem doesn't happen?
+* If the problem started happening recently, **can you reproduce the problem in an older version of Pass for macOS?** What's the most recent version in which the problem doesn't happen?
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

 Include details about your configuration and environment:

 * macOS version
 * Safari version
-* Passafari version
+* Pass for macOS version
-* How was Passafari installed (Github release, built self, ...)
+* How was Pass for macOS installed (Github release, built self, ...)

 ## Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Passafari, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for Pass for macOS, including completely new features and minor improvements to existing functionality.

 #### How Do I Submit A (Good) Enhancement Suggestion?